 Cal/OSHA investigations are separate from any claim for civil damages or workers compensation benefit that may arise as the result of a workplace accident.
 However, if you are injured as the result of an OSHA violation, that violation can help you prove elements of a personal injury case or lead to an increase in benefits in a California workers’ compensation claim.

 Because of all of the competing interests and complexities involved when work place accidents occur, it’s important to seek the advice of an experienced California personal injury lawyer if you have sustained an on the job injury.

-For more information, please contact the dedicated Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, please contact the dedicated Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.